 Note: All charges monthly.

 iCloud offers unparalleled synchronization with a set of productivity apps.
-It allows the user maintain notes, task management, and document creation.
+It allows the user to maintain notes, task management, and document creation.
 Here are a couple of apps that can help you improve your productivity through app management and synchronization.

 iCloud can save contacts from your phone and synchronize it with your iCloud account making it available for other devices connected to your iCloud account.
 You can organize contacts into groups, set up reminders for contacts using the app.
-You can also set other details such as contact picture, website details, office and home address and notes using the contact app.
+You can also set other details such as contact picture, website details, office, and home address and notes using the contact app.

 You can take some notes and save them on your iCloud enabled device.
 The notes will be available for access on all the connected devices.
 Being able to access it on the go the note app makes it easier to manage the task.

 If you are an MS Excel user, then the Numbers app can be useful for creating quick excel sheets.
-You can select any one of the finance and number format provided in the app.
+You can select any one of the finance and number formats provided in the app.

-Apple has alternatives for all the MS Office apps, and one of such app is Keynotes.
+Apple has alternatives for all the MS Office apps, and one such app is Keynotes.
 “Keynotes” is to Apple, what is PowerPoint is to Microsoft.
-The Keynote app allows you to make a presentation and save the progress on the go.
-You can create a presentation at home and access the presentation in office without even having to carry the presentation on your laptop or USB drive through the iCloud server.
+The Keynote app allows you to make a presentation and save progress on the go.
+You can create a presentation at home and access the presentation in the office without even having to carry the presentation on your laptop or USB drive through the iCloud server.

 iCloud Drive is where all the files uploaded to the iCloud accounts are stored.
-It comes with a 5 GB of free storage and space and also allows the users to share the document and folders directly from the drive.
+It comes with 5 GB of free storage and space and also allows the users to share the document and folders directly from the drive.